THE HIDDEN RIVER75 min, documentary, Québec, Canada, 2017

 * (BOBIN, Christian, Ressusciter, Éditions Gallimard, Collection folio 2001, 174 pages)

 After studying law, Jean-François Lesage began his career as a journalist for Radio-Canada television in Alberta and British Columbia.
-In 1998, blown away by a close-up of Gong Li in the film Red Sorghum, he headed to Beijing, where he was to spend six years.
-Inspired by the energy and courage of Chinese indie filmmakers like Wang Bing, Zhao Liang and Yang Lina, he made his first creative documentary, Sweet Nights Sour Nights (2004).
+In 1998, shaken by the discovery of Chinese cinema, he headed to Beijing, where he was to spend six years.
+This is where he directed his first creative documentary, Sweet Nights Sour Nights (2004).
 He followed this up with How Can You Tell if the Little Fish are Happy?
-(2009), the tale of a summer in the suburbs of Beijing, co-directed with his brother Philippe Lesage.
-Back in Montréal, he then made A Mile End Tale (2013), the closing film at Visions du Réel, followed by A Summer Love (2015), winner of the Grand Prize for Best Canadian Feature at the RIDM.
-The Hidden River (2017), his fourth feature, took the special jury prize (Canadian feature) at last year’s RIDM and took part in the Burning Lights Competition at this year’s Visions du Réel.
-Lesage is currently at work on a new documentary, a winter’s tale of sorts entitled Prayer for a Lost Mitten.
+(2009) co-directed with his brother Philippe Lesage.
+Back in Montréal, he then made A Mile End Tale (2013), the closing film at Visions du Réel 2014, followed by A Summer Love (2015), winner of the Grand Prize for Best Canadian Feature at the RIDM.
+The Hidden River (2017), his fourth feature, won the Special Jury Prize (Canadian feature) at the RIDM

 The Hidden River (2017 / 75 min)